City launches New Orleans Mobile Crisis Intervention Unit

 NEW ORLEANS (WGNO) – The City of New Orleans is launching a new program to assist people in mental health crises.

-The Mobile Crisis Intervention Unit will either be dispatched in place of NOPD or EMS, or alongside the agencies.
+The Mobile Crisis Intervention Unit will either be dispatched in place of the New Orleans Police Department (NOPD) or EMS, or alongside the agencies.

 Last fall, Mayor Latoya Cantrell signed a $3.1 million contract with the nonprofit Resources for Human Development to provide an alternative dispatch service, and that’s blossomed into the New Orleans Mobile Crisis Intervention Unit, also known as the MCIU, which soft launched June 1.